tslocke/hobocookbook/manual/lifecycles.markdown

  - `:key` -- the key to set as the provided key, for transitions that are `:available_to => :key_holder`.
 Defaults to `params[:key]`

-## Subsite routes

-By default, Hobo generates the routes of your transition through the front subsite.
-If you want it to point the route of any creator/transition action to a different subsite, you can pass the :subsite option (e.g.: :subsite => 'any_subsite')

 # Keys and secure links

 Hobo's lifecycles also provide support for the "secure link" pattern.
 By "secure" we mean that on one other than the holder of the link can access the page or feature in question.
 This is achieved by including some kind of cryptographic key in the URL, which is typically sent in an email address.
 The two very common examples are:

  - Password reset -- following the link gives the ability to set a new password for a specific account.
 By using a secure link and emailing it to the account holders email address, only a person with access to that email account can chose the new password.

  - Email activation -- by following the link, the user has effectively proved that they have access to that email account.
 Many sites use this technique to verify that the email address you have given is one that you do in fact have access to.

 In fact the idea of a secure link is more general than that.
 It can be applied in any situation where you want a particular person to participate in a process, but that person does not have an account on the site.
 For example, in a CMS workflow application, you might want to email a particular person to ask them to verify that the content of an article is technically correct.
 Perhaps this is a one-off request so you don't want to trouble them with signing up.
 Your app could provide a page with "approve"/"reject" buttons, and access to that page could be protected using the secure link pattern.
 In this way, the person you email the secure link to, and no one else, would be able to accept or reject the article.

 Hobo's lifecycles provide support for the secure-link pattern with the following:

  - A field added to the database called (by default) "`key_timestamp`".
 This is a date-time field, and is used to generate a key as follows:

         Digest::SHA1.hexdigest("#{id_of_record}-#{current_state}-#{key_timestamp}")
 {.ruby}

  - Both create and transition steps can be given the option `:new_key => true`.
 This causes the `key_timestamp` to be updated to `Time.now`.

  - The `:available_to => :key_holder` option (transitions only).
 Setting this means the transition is only allowed if the correct key has been provided, like this:

         record.lifecycle.provided_key = the_key
 {.ruby}